shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 7. **Test Your Changes**:
    - Thoroughly test your changes to ensure they work as intended and do not introduce any new bugs.
+   - Adhere to the eslint suggestions and use prettier to format code before committing.
+   Running `npm run fix-format` in both the frontend and the backend will format all the files using prettier.

 8. **Commit Your Changes**:
    - Please refer to the commit message guidelines in [CONVENTIONS.md](CONVENTIONS.md#commit-message-guidelines) for writing meaningful commit messages.